The word bacteria generally sounds a little scary. You don't want that on your hands, so why would you want it in your food?

 11. Super Green Middle Eastern Breakfast Bowl

-This truly satisfying breakfast is loaded with goodness: quinoa, gut-friendly olive oil, protein, healthy fats and tons of greens.
-The perfect start for a busy day, when you’re not sure what you’ll grab for lunch.
+This truly satisfying breakfast is loaded with goodness: quinoa, gut-friendly olive oil, protein, healthy fats, and tons of greens.
+This Super Green Middle Eastern Breakfast Bowl from The Healthy Hunter Blog could be the perfect start for a busy day, when you’re not sure what you’ll grab for lunch.